microsoft/mdatp-devicecontrol/issue.md

 </details>
 <details>
-<summary>- Add a rule for Block Read,Write,Execute Access to all removable devices to the policy</summary>
+<summary>Add a rule for Block Read,Write,Execute Access to all removable devices to the policy</summary>

    1. Click on "+ Set reusable settings" under Included Id